Kayanja Muhanga: History

 Kayanja Muhanga was born in Fort Portal, Kabarole District, Western Uganda, circa 1964.
-He is an older brother to journalist, Andrew Mwenda, the publisher and editor of The Independent (Uganda), newsmagazine.
+He is an older brother to journalist Andrew Mwenda, the publisher and editor of the Ugandan newsmagazine The Independent.
 He also has a sister, Margaret Muhanga, a staffer in the Office of the President of Uganda.
 His father is Mzee Phillip Muhanga of Fort Portal.

 Formal education

-He attended Duhaga Secondary School in Hoima district and later Mpanga Day School, in Fort Portal.
+Muhanga attended Eden Secondary School in Hoima district, and later Mpanga Day School in Fort Portal.

 In 1985, while still in S5, he joined Museveni's National Resistance Army (NRA).